 The Top 7 Speed of Hire Metrics That You Should Be Using

 Once you realize that relying solely on the classic time-to-fill metric is a major mistake, your next step should be to examine additional speed of hire metrics that really make a difference.
-There are seven of them that I recommend.
+There are six of them that I recommend.

 “Time To Fill For “In Demand” Jobs” Is a Related But Superior Metric